Macdonald index from 3d TQFT: Examples

 Here $K$, $Q$, and $\rho$ refer to the Chern-Simons level, charge matrix, and $R$-gauge mixed Chern-Simons level, respectively.
 All the chiral multiplets have $R$-charge zero.

-Before turning on superpotential, this gauge theory has $U(1)^4$ flavor symmetry, corresponding to the rotations of each chiral multiplet.
-We have to break $U(1)^4$ flavor symmetry down to the single $U(1)_A$ by turning on the appropriate superpotential formed out of dressed monopole operators.
-Such monopole operators should have $R$-charge 2, and there are 4 of them in total, as listed in Table~\ref{tab:a2Mono}.
+This gauge theory has $U(1)^4$ flavor symmetry, corresponding to the rotations of each chiral multiplet.
+We expect that there exists an appropriate superpotential deformation constructed from dressed monopole operators which break $U(1)^4$ flavor symmetry down to the single $U(1)_A$.
+Such monopole operators should have $R$-charge 2, and there are four of them in total, as listed in Table~\ref{tab:a2Mono}.

-Consider the following superpotential\footnote{We choose arbitrary 3 monopoles out of 4.
-Any choice would be equivalent thanks to symmetry.}
+Consider the following superpotential\footnote{Any choice of three out of four monopole operators gives rises the same result, thanks to the symmetry.}